jhpark1013/blog/_posts/2022-04-30-building-a-custom-linux-kernel-and-kernel-modules.markdown

 ```
 core-$(CONFIG_MY_MODULE)+=my_module.o
 ```
 in the Makefile.
-Defining `CONFIG_MY_MODULE` in `core.h` and `metrics.h` ensures that from the point of that code, the option is always enabled.
+Defining `CONFIG_MY_MODULE` in `core.h` ensures that from the point of that code, the option is always enabled.
 (Note: This is not a solution and I’m working on resolving the core issue).

 If your custom module is reliant on other drivers in the kernel, you need to build the kernel with the relevant drivers compiled in before your driver can be compiled.
 It compiles in alphabetical order so, for example, when “a” is done, that means all the “ath” modules are compiled.